dra-good-is-dragood/api-destroy-ddos-all-fuckin-small-webside/README.md

 ex to use: https://localhost:3000/api?target=https://hentaivn.team&time120

-not selling my fuckin tool🚬🐸, bitch!!! not attack government or edu website, and share my name to world
+not selling my fuckin tool🐸🚬, bitch!!! not attack government or edu website, and share my name to world

 SAY MY NAME!!!